JasonShen-SH/prune_mase/group3.md

 Note: Actual model size reduction on hardware requires compiler-level modifications.
 Theoretical strategies still signify a major advancement, with potential drastic reductions upon compiler adjustments.
 Please refer to the detailed discussion in the report.

+## Model Storage

+Note that we save the model after prune, quantization, and train.

+If you run the test, find the saved models at:
+<code>mase_output/group3_test</code>

+Or if you run the transform command, find the saved models at:
+<code>mase_output/{project}/software/transforms</code>

 # Implementation Overview